SaimHasanD/Routine_Parser/CURRENT_STATE.md

 ## What to Do Next

-- Deploy the frontend to a hosting provider and the backend to a server, then update the API base URL to point to the production backend.
 - Consider adding an admin panel to update the sessional dates dynamically for future semesters, as they are currently hardcoded.
 - Implement a JWT-based authentication system for the admin dashboard rather than using a single hardcoded password.